idolpx/mobile-rr/README.md

 ## Build Firmware
 I use PlatformIO to build this.  http://platformio.org/

-* Install that and let it update itself on first startup
+* Install PlatformIO and let it update itself on first startup
+* Once updated and restarted, clone the "mobile-rr" project to a folder and open the project in PlatformIO
-* Once updated and restarted, add the ESPAsyncTCP & ESPAsyncWebServer libraries by opening a terminal and entering "pio lib install 306"
+* Next add the ESPAsyncTCP & ESPAsyncWebServer libraries by opening a terminal and entering "pio lib install 306"

 ![Install Libraries](https://s20.postimg.org/o9hjq4fz1/instlal_libraries.png)

-* Next clone the "mobile-rr" project to a folder and open the project in PlatformIO
 * Then build it by clicking the checkmark icon on the toolbar

 ![Build Firmware](https://s20.postimg.org/e9mna84pp/build_firmware.png)